 Happy Father’s Day To My Dad, Carl

 He's been an inspiration to me for my whole life.
-He was my Little League coach and he and my Mom were the leaders of MYF (Methodist Youth Fellowship).
+He was my Little League coach and he and my Mom were the leaders of the MYF (Methodist Youth Fellowship).

 He would let me know if he was "displeased" with the way I was acting on the pitching mound.
 He would walk about halfway to the mound and fire a bullet to me and say "Straighten Up."

 He's a quiet man with a dry and quick sense of humor.
 I've been told by those who know my Grandfather Glenn and my Dad, that I got my sense humor from both of them.

-Today, I enjoy the times that we get together to golf and for many years, we go to the final day at the DICK'S Sporting Goods Open.
-We've taken cruises, golf and sporting trips together.
+I enjoy the times that we get together to golf and for many years, we go to the final day at the DICK'S Sporting Goods Open.
+We've taken cruises and sporting trips together.
 In the picture above, it's us at Yankee Stadium on the day that Derek Jeter got his 3,000 hit.

-He's a man of integrity who I respect and appreciate.
-I talk to people all the time that worked with him when he was with Columbia Gas.
+He's a man of faith and integrity who I respect and appreciate.
+I talk to people that worked with him at Columbia Gas.
 They all have great things to say about him and ALWAYS share a funny story about something he said or did.